Fieldwork Commences on Eagle P - GuruFocus.com

 2022 Fieldwork

-- Detailed follow-up mapping/prospecting and rock sampling of stratabound sulphide mineralization discovered in 2012 which returned up to 2.72% Zn, 2.41% Pb, 31.8 g/t Ag and 10336 ppm TREE in a grab sample

-Management cautions that rock grab samples are selective samples by nature and as such are not necessarily representative of the mineralization hosted across the property.
+Planned work includes infill silt sampling, geological mapping, channel sampling and detailed mineralogical studies to refine carrier mineral species.
+Target areas include Kin South / Kin West, Amy-Carmen and the Trident Zone.
+The 2022 program work is being managed by TerraLogic Exploration Services of Cranbrook, BC.

 Dr. Anton Chakhmouradian, geology professor from the University of Manitoba, has been engaged to undertake detailed mineralogical and geochemical studies of the Ice River and Trident Mountain alkaline intrusions.
-The studies will lead to the publication of one Master's-level and two Bachelor's-level theses which will aid in both the academic and economic evaluation of the project areas.
+The studies will lead to the publication of one Masters-level and two Bachelors-level theses which will aid in both the academic and economic evaluation of the project areas.
 Dr. Chakhmouradian is a world-renowned specialist with 30+ years of experience related to REE and Nb deposits in alkaline rocks and carbonatites.
-A Natural Sciences and Engineering Research Council of Canada ("NSERC") research grant application has been made in support of the proposed studies.
+An NSERC research grant application has been made in support of the proposed studies.

 Jarrod Brown, P.Geo., a "qualified person" for the purposes of National Instrument 43-101 - Standards of Disclosure for Mineral Projects, has prepared, reviewed, and approved the scientific and technical disclosure in the news release.